Extensions and approximations of Banach-valued Sobolev functions: Introduction

-More generally, does there exist a Banach space $\mathbb{V}_0$ such that every $\mathbb{V}_0$-valued $W^{1,p}$-extension set is a $\mathbb{V}$-valued $W^{1,p}$-extension set for all Banach spaces $\mathbb{V}$? \end{question} While the authors find \Cref{ques:startingpoint} itself interesting, understanding Banach-valued extension sets has some applications.
+While the authors find \Cref{ques:startingpoint} itself interesting, understanding Banach-valued extension sets has some applications.
 For example, by the Kuratowski embedding theorem, every separable metric space $X$ can be isometrically embedded into $\ell^{\infty}$.
 Then if every $u \in W^{1,p}( \Omega; X )$ is the restriction of some $h \in W^{1,p}( Z; \ell^{\infty} )$, this allows one to establish the existence of minimizers for several types of energy minimization problems, at least when $Z$ is a $p$-PI space.
 This is of interest, for example, when studying minimal surfaces using the so-called $Q$-valued mappings, see \cite{Q-valued}.
 Moreover, under suitable geometric assumptions on $Z$ and $X$, knowing that every $u \in W^{1,p}( \Omega; X )$ satisfies $u = h|_{\Omega}$ for some $h \in W^{1,p}( Z; X )$ is closely related to the density of Lipschitz functions in $W^{1,p}( \Omega; X )$, cf. \cite{La:Sch:05,Haj:Sch:14} and Theorems \ref{thm:M=W} and \ref{thm:V-extension:PI} below.
 We believe that understanding Banach-valued extension sets sheds some light to these metric-valued problems.